 Horror Vacui (translated roughly to ‘fear of emptiness’ or ‘fear of empty space’) is a short film consisting of computer-aided, digitally reconstructed and real images of the natural and built environment.
 Set into two acts, the film appears to juxtapose our perception of landscape in this changing world alongside a sort of dystopian reconstruction of brutalist utilitarian tower blocks, reaching impossibly high, slung up within inches of one another.

 This piece of work appears initially as a sort of collection of spaces, finding relationships by being positioned together herein.
-It is described as being non-narrative but I think perhaps a more fitting description would be that the narrative in the film is broad and without a specific timeline.
-The silence that comes in as the screen darkens, separating the act concerning the natural environment from the built one is an example of this over-arching narrative, there is a desire to separate these two things.
+It is described as being non-narrative, but I think perhaps a more fitting description would be that the narrative in the film is broad and without a specific timeline.
+The silence that comes in as the screen darkens, separating the act concerning the natural environment from the built one, is an example of this over-arching narrative.
+There is a desire to separate these two things.

-As we’re taken through the dystopic towers, watching them ascending ever upwards, repeating panels over and over, the same windows and the same floors, there is a sense of claustrophobia present.
-There is this feeling that the situation presented in the piece is one of impending doom, almost making the first half of the piece feels like a warning of our desire to look analytically at space not yet utilised by humans.
+As we’re taken through the dystopic towers, watching them ascend ever upwards, repeating panels over and over, the same windows and floors, a sense of claustrophobia is present.
+There is this feeling that the situation presented in the piece is one of impending doom, almost making the first half feel like a warning of our desire to look analytically at space not yet utilised by humans.
 It feels like a critique not only of expanding cities but also of our drain on natural resources.

-Horror Vacui is an impressive film, melding emerging technologies to produce an engaging piece of work which encourages the viewer to think more deeply about urban sprawl and environmental impact, whilst retaining a sort of cinematic quality.
+Horror Vacui is an impressive film, melding emerging technologies to produce an engaging piece of work which encourages the viewer to think more deeply about urban sprawl and environmental impact whilst retaining a sort of cinematic quality.

-The first relates to mysticism, eastern philosophies, nature, altered states of consciousness, perceptions, and the relation between conscious and subconscious; I never showed any interest on this matter until I directly experienced meditation and progressively practised Vipassana silent retreats, which made me aware of my own thinking process, the emotional flow and the way I responded to situations as if I was an observer of my own self, I became sensitive to the subtle sensations in my body and for brief moments experienced stillness of the mind.
+The first relates to mysticism, eastern philosophies, nature, altered states of consciousness, perceptions, and the relation between conscious and subconscious; I never showed any interest in this matter until I directly experienced meditation and progressively practised Vipassana silent retreats, which made me aware of my own thinking process, the emotional flow and the way I responded to situations as if I was an observer of my own self, I became sensitive to the subtle sensations in my body and for brief moments experienced stillness of the mind.
 It felt like an explosion in my head.

-The film begins with ever-changing fluid like natural patterns, symbol of the impermanence of seemingly solid matter, it then moves on to the observation of geologies of earth through computer vision and LIDAR scans, incredibly dense point cloud datasets of the earth that appear solid when observed from far, but reveal its true composition when seen from close; moving on from pristine landscapes it jumps into earth’s geological man-made contamination, which culminates into an explosion within a desolated, dense city, stripped down from any natural contact.
+The film begins with ever-changing fluid-like natural patterns, a symbol of the impermanence of seemingly solid matter, it then moves on to the observation of geologies of the earth through computer vision and LIDAR scans, incredibly dense point cloud datasets of the earth that appear solid when observed from far, but reveal its true composition when seen from close; moving on from pristine landscapes it jumps into earth’s geological man-made contamination, which culminates into an explosion within a desolated, dense city, stripped down from any natural contact.

 This project could not have happened without the support of my team: Guglielmo Barzacchini, Claudio Giambusso, Lorenzo Depascalis, Sabrina Haas, Lino Sabia and Thomas Weightman and the overwhelming support from Gazelli Art house and field.io